Thanks to Anthony Katsaros for pulling the initial list together. I will update and edit as new information is forced upon me.

 2005 – Toleak Point.
 Just John, Greg, and Anthony joining up with Jarvis’ group of guys.
 John and Anthony were rewarded for braving the pouring rain at 5:30 in the morning with a beautiful sunny weekend that hit just as we reached the camp site.
 Mmmm, mmmm – fresh caught green ling cod fish taco’s.

-2006 – Yosemite Park, California – Sweet Baby!
+2006 – Yosemite Park, California – John’s Pick.
+Sweet Baby!
 Ultimate Frisbee golf.
 Bourbon Slushie!
 Scott and Jeff get some excellent fishing in before John and Scott get to fisticuffs.

 2007 – Glacier Park, Montana.
 We fished for the cycle!
 Four lakes, fish from every lake.

 2008 – Kalalau Trail, Beach & Valley (Kauai, HI).
+Another great Greg pick.
 An incredible hike (11 miles in), beautiful beach, historic valley, incredible exploring, refreshing rivers/waterfalls and a safe return.
+Sad that Dave stepped on Black Urchin and had to stay behind.

 2009 – Three Sisters Loop – Oregon.
 Organized by Will Shortt.
 A one-way trek on the Pacific Crest Trail south from Old McKenzie Pass (OR 242) past all three Sister, through alpine meadows, desolate lava fields and Obsidian falls.
 The first progressive hike.